Reclaiming the land where we work

 “This past summer we kicked off work to reclaim several borrow pits across our operations,” says Jason Desilets, Reclamation and Remediation Specialist.
 “I’m really excited to see the diversity of growth in both vegetation and animal species as this project progresses.”

-We have four borrow pits of various sizes that have been completely reclaimed and are in various stages of vegetation regrowth.
-We are also in the planning stages for a fifth one at our Christina Lake operations, Jason says.
+We have 10 borrow pits of various sizes that have been completely reclaimed and are in various stages of vegetation regrowth.
+We are also in the planning stages for an eleventh one at our Christina Lake operations, Jason says.

 With more than 20 years’ experience of working in the oil sands region, we’ve developed an in-house team to ensure we have the expertise to properly plan and execute reclamation at all of our sites.
 As we continue to focus on being a cost leader, we’ve done all the planning for our next borrow pit internally.

 Since Cenovus was created in 2009, the company has received 1,146 reclamation certificates from the Alberta Energy Regulator.
 In 2017 we received 157 reclamation certificates and submitted 233 reclamation applications (not including Deep Basin Assets).